 Frequently Asked Questions

-Yes, paintballs paints are washable.
-Paintballs made from nontoxic organic dyes which dissolve in water easily.
+Is paintball paint washable?
+Yes, paintball paints are washable—paintballs are made from nontoxic organic dyes which dissolve in water easily.

-Paintballs stains can be easily washed away from the house wall.
-As paintball stains get older, it will be more difficult to wash them off.
+Do paintballs stain houses?
+Paintballs do stain houses, but they can be easily washed away from house walls as they are water-soluble.
+However, as paintball stains get older, it will be more difficult to wash them off.

-Yes, similar to your clothes, shoes can also get dirty with paintball stains.
-But those stains can be washed away with a water wash.
-Avoid using light color shoes while playing paintball.
+Do paintballs stain shoes?
+Similar to your clothes, shoes can also get dirty with paintball stains.
+But you can easily wash those stains away with a water hose as paintballs are made of water-soluble dyes.
+However, you should avoid using light color shoes while playing paintball.

 As we discussed in this post, paintballs are made from water-soluble dyes which are not toxic.
 They can be easily washed away from clothes, and you can even wash your paintball clothes with other clothes if they are pre-treated.
 So, go have fun and don’t worry about your clothes!